nus-cs2103-AY1617S1/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 11. Clearing ALL tasks and events
 > To type: `list` followed by `clear /a`
 	> * ALL task and events are first listed
-	> * ALL ctasks and events are cleared from task list panel, calendar panel and `Dowat` memory
+	> * ALL tasks and events are cleared from task list panel, calendar panel and `Dowat` memory
+	> * Task and event list panel should be empty

 12. Undo latest clearing
 > To type: `undo`